xoeric/swift-style-guide/README.markdown

 ### Constants

+* Define constants for unchanging pieces of data in the code.
+Some examples are CGFloat constants for cell heights, string constants for cell identifiers, key names (for KVC and dictionaries), or segue identifiers.
+* Where possible, keep constants private to the file they are related to.
+* File-level constants should be declared with private let.
+* File-level constants should be capital camel-cased to indicate that they are named constants instead of properties.
+* Prefer declaring constants outside the scope of a class to give them static storage.
+* If the constant will be used outside of one file, private should be omitted.
+* If the constant will be used outside of the module, it should be declared public (mostly useful for Pods or shared libraries).
+* If the constant is declared within a class or struct, it should be declared static to avoid declaring one constant per instance.

 Constants are defined using the `let` keyword, and variables with the `var` keyword.
 Always use `let` instead of `var` if the value of the variable will not change.

 **Tip:** A good technique is to define everything using `let` and only change it to `var` if the compiler complains!